mensetian/Global-Sign-Traslator-AI/README.md

 *   **AI Model:** Google Gemini 2.5 Flash (via `@google/genai` SDK)
 *   **Hardware Access:** Native WebRTC (`navigator.mediaDevices`)

-### 🧠 Why Gemini 2.5 Flash and not Gemini 3.0 Pro?
+### 🧠 Why Gemini 2.5 Flash?

-We deliberately chose **`gemini-2.5-flash`** over the newer **`gemini-3-pro-preview`** for this specific use case.
+We deliberately chose **`gemini-2.5-flash`** as our core engine.
 Here is the engineering reasoning:

-1.  **Latency is King:** For a real-time translator, the user experience depends on immediate feedback.
-The "Flash" model family is architected for **high throughput and low latency**.
-The "Pro" models, while having superior reasoning capabilities for complex tasks (like advanced math or coding), introduce a processing delay that breaks the natural flow of conversation.
+1.  **Cost Efficiency:** At ~$0.05/hour of continuous use, it is 50x cheaper than Pro models, making accessible technology affordable for everyone.
-2.  **Visual Recognition Speed:** 2.5 Flash is exceptionally fast at processing multimodal inputs (video frames).
-We need the AI to identify a visual pattern in milliseconds, not deeply analyze the philosophical meaning of the image.
+2.  **Latency is King:** For a real-time translator, the user experience depends on immediate feedback.
+The "Flash" model family is architected for **high throughput**.
-3.  **Efficiency:** Sending a 3-frame burst every few seconds requires a lightweight, responsive model.
-Using a Pro model would be overkill for visual recognition and would result in a sluggish UI (waiting 2-3 seconds per sign vs sub-second responses).
+3.  **Precision Engineering:** We compensate for the smaller model size by feeding it higher resolution images (480px) and using strict temperature controls (0.1) to prevent hallucinations.

 ---